jpurcell45/frontend-nanodegree-mobile-portfolio/README.md

 unnecessary calculations and simplifying the for-loop.
 3. Refactored changePizzaSizes function again removing unnecessary calculations and pulling vars out of the for-loop that only needed calculating once.
+4. On the DOMContentLoaded section Refactored and reduced the number of pizzas requested to be drawn and removed querySelector.

 Your challenge, if you wish to accept it (and we sure hope you will), is to optimize this online portfolio for speed!
 In particular, optimize the critical rendering path and make this page render as quickly as possible by applying the techniques you've picked up in the [Critical Rendering Path course](https://www.udacity.com/course/ud884).